GHAMGUIahmed/to_do_app/README.md

 - Localization support with `intl`

 ## Usage
--Sign Up / Sign In: Users can sign up or sign in using their email and password.
+- Sign Up / Sign In: Users can sign up or sign in using their email and password.

--Add Tasks: Users can add new tasks with a title and optional description.
+- Add Tasks: Users can add new tasks with a title and optional description.

--Edit Tasks: Users can edit existing tasks.
+- Edit Tasks: Users can edit existing tasks.

--Delete Tasks: Users can delete tasks that are no longer needed.
+- Delete Tasks: Users can delete tasks that are no longer needed.

--View Tasks: Users can view all their tasks in a list format.
+- View Tasks: Users can view all their tasks in a list format.

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.